 2012-13: Eiserman spent most of his first season in Ann Arbor with the NTDP’s U18 squad and represented the USA on the silver medal-winning team at the 2013 U18 World Junior Championship in Sochi.
 He scored 10 goals with 11 assists and had 37 penalty minutes in 56 games with the NTDP U18 squad and scored 1 goal with 6 penalty minutes in six games for the U17 team.
 Eiserman had 1 assist in six games at the WJC.

 2013-14: Eiserman left the NTDP to skate for the USHL’s Dubuque Fighting Saints and represented the USA in the 2013 U19 World Junior A Challenge.
 In his first 30 games with Dubuque he was +15 — scoring 9 goals with 14 assists— and was second on the Fighting Saints with 61 penalty minutes.
 In four games at the WJAC he scored 2 goals with 2 assists.
-Eiserman was ranked 39th amongst North American skaters in Central Scouting’s mid-term rankings prior to the 2014 NHL Draft.
+Eiserman was ranked 45th amongst North American skaters in the Central Scouting final rankings and was selected by Ottawa in the fourth round (100th overall) in the 2014 NHL Draft.

 Eiserman is the prototypical "hard to play against" power forward who uses his size and strength to create chances and has the skating ability to be effective on both ends of the ice.
 Eiserman relishes playing in tight spaces and along the boards and has a skill component to his game.